-If you are bringing documents for us to see, remember that they must be original or certified copies that are certified by the issuing agency.
+If you have documents we need to see, remember that they must be original or copies that are certified by the issuing agency.

-Social Security Administration | Publication No. 05-10035 ICN 457500 | Unit of Issue - HD (one hundred) January 2021 (Recycle prior editions) Retirement Benefits Produced and published at U.S. taxpayer expense my Social Security How to Create an Online Account
+Social Security Administration | Publication No. 05-10035 January 2022 (Recycle prior editions) Retirement Benefits Produced and published at U.S. taxpayer expense